 Timing is key with reviews outreach as well.
 You need to give your customers ample time to have an experience with the product but not so long that they no longer feel compelled to act.
 You know your products and can likely ascertain when the approximate right time would be to send a request.

 That being said, as a busy Amazon seller you don’t have time to do this process manually.
 On top of that, it’s crucial that you follow Amazon’s strict rules on customer communications.
 You should only ask for a review in a neutral way without asking for a positive review or offering an incentive.
 Make sure not to include any marketing messaging in the email as well, or you could end up in hot water with Amazon.

-Getting reviews is only part of the process of building Amazon seller success through your reputation management.
+Getting reviews is only part of the process of building Amazon seller success through your feedback management.
 Customers expect you to respond, especially if they have issues with the product, had a bad experience with you as a seller, or are sharing some other grievance.
-Not only do they expect a response, they expect it quickly, so you need to be alerted of these reviews as soon as they’re posted.
-This is another area where ShippingEasy’s Amazon Reputation excels.
+Not only do they expect a response, they expect it quickly, so you need to make sure you are paying attention to new reviews and addressing them as soon as possible.

 Selling the right things at the right time can make or break your Amazon business.
 Monitoring your ASIN performance helps you make smarter inventory decisions.
 If you sell a product but seem to consistently receive poor reviews on it, you may consider cutting that product from your store in favor of something else.
 If you’re selling an item that people seem to love, you may dedicate a larger portion of your inventory spend next time to capitalize on that.
 The smarter and more informed you can be about your products, the closer you get to achieving the Amazon seller success you strive for.